by Lawrence Loendorf, Archaeologist

 The Demijohn Flats site is a good one to visit.
 To find it, travel up the Crooked Creek road to the Custer National Forest boundary where you can park to walk to the site.
-A two-track road (which may be closed to vehicular traffic) goes down Demijohn Flats to the south until it terminates at the canyon edge.
+A two-track trail (which is closed to public vehicular traffic) goes down Demijohn Flats to the south until it terminates at the canyon edge.
 Along the road you will note piles of rocks that served as markers for the trail that Indians used for access on and off the Pryor Mountains.
 Tipi rings are found starting about half way down on both sides of the road but they are in greater numbers on the canyon side.
 There is a large cairn at the end of the flat where the former trail dropped into the canyon.
 Major cairns are common along regional trails in passes or at high points.

 In an effort to record the tipi rings on Demijohn Flats we used white wash to outline them for an aerial photograph of the site.
 This sounds like a good idea, but the site is so large that when we got high enough to photograph, the rings were so small they were hard to see.